Looking for a one-on-one Harvest vs Toggl comparison?

 With this blank template, you can:

 - Quickly fill out the details with Adobe Reader.

-- Reuse it any time you need it as it’s a blank sample.
+- Reuse it whenever you need it, as it’s a blank sample.

 - Personalize it with additional information like company details and logo.